 Masters in Science Degree

 A Master in Science (MS) degree requires the student to conduct a research project that demonstrates the ability to formulate a research hypothesis and a study design and prepare a report (thesis) written in a style typical of the scientific literature.
 The student will develop an in-depth understanding of the scientific literature and learn how to analyze problems, develop research questions, and present the results of their work in the context of the existing literature.
-The MS course curriculum is similar to that of the Master of Environmental Management (MEM) degree.
-The primary difference in the two degrees is that MS student must conduct a research project and write a thesis rather than a project done in cooperation with a community partner.
+The MS course curriculum is similar to that of the Master of Environmental Management (MEM) and Professional Science Masters (PSM) degrees.
+The primary difference in the degrees is that MS student must conduct a research project and write a thesis rather than a project done in cooperation with a community partner.

 A Master of Science degree prepares students for additional research at the doctoral level and work in: